Saul Msane

 The 1914 South African Native National Congress delegation to Britain (L-R: Walter Rubusana, Thomas Mapikela, Saul Msane, John Dube, and Sol Plaatje).

-Saul Msane was a South African politician and an intellectual, a prominent member of the Wesleyan Methodist Church and a newspaper editor.
+Saul Msane was South African politician and an intellectual, a prominent member of the Wesleyan Methodist Church and a newspaper editor.
 He was one of the founding members of the African National Congress and served as its Secretary General from 1917 to 1924.